CamillaTH/portfolio-3/README.md

 * After Obtaining the maximum allowed guesses, the program displays the correct word and asks if you want to play again
 * Program exits

+#### Test Case 3: multiplayer, run again
+##### Input:

+* Select single multiplayer mode by entering 1.
+* Other player enters word "rabbit"
+* select 1 when correct word is entered

+##### Expected Output:

+* The program initializes with the word "rabbit"
+* The program prompts you to guess letters.
+* User guesses the correct word
+* The program displays the correct word and asks if you want to play again
+* Program restarts

+#### Test Case 4: multiplayer , incorrect input
+##### Input:

+* Select single multiplayer mode by entering 1.
+* Other player enters word "ab"
+* Other player enters word "654flower"
+* Other player enters word "flower"
+* Guessing player enters letter "1"
+* Guessing player enters letter "fa"
+* Guessing player enters correct letters
+* Guessing player enters 2

+##### Expected Output:

+* The program promts the user to choose a word between 3 and 12 chars and asks to try again
+* The program promts the user to only enter Alphabetic
+* The program prompts you to guess letters
+* The program promts the user to choose a Alphabetic letter asks to try again
+* The program promts the user to choose a single letter and asks to try again
+* The program displays the correct word and asks if you want to play again
+* Program exits

 ## Credits
 * Inspiration taken from the classic game hangman that you often played in school on the whiteboard.